WPPT (TV)

-WPPT (channel 35) is a PBS member television station in Philadelphia, Pennsylvania, United States.
-It is owned by Lehigh Valley Public Media alongside Allentown-licensed fellow PBS member WLVT-TV (channel 39).
-As WYBE, the station's transmitter was located in the Roxborough section of Philadelphia; in 2018, it entered into a channel sharing agreement with Allentown-based independent station WFMZ-TV (channel 69) and began operating from WFMZ's transmitter on South Mountain near Allentown.
+WPPT (channel 35), known as PBS39 Extra, is a PBS member television station licensed to Philadelphia, Pennsylvania, United States.
+It is owned by Lehigh Valley Public Media alongside the Allentown-licensed WLVT-TV (channel 39) and is broadcast along with WLVT-TV and two other stations from a transmitter on South Mountain near Allentown.
+WLVT-TV and WPPT broadcast from the Univest Public Media Center on the SteelStacks Campus in Bethlehem.